ATFusion: An Alternate Cross-Attention Transformer Network for Infrared and Visible Image Fusion: Related Work

 \subsection{Transformer-based Fusion Methods}

-Transformer was first proposed by Vaswani et al. \cite{vaswani2017attention} to address natural language processing issues and achieved remarkable success.
-Subsequently, Dosovitskiy et al. \cite{dosovitskiy2020image} designed visual Transformers to conduct an image classification task.
-Due to its self-attention mechanism that can capture long-range dependencies, the Transformer has been applied to many computer vision tasks, such as target detection\cite{xie2022focal,lin2022infrared, xi2021oriented}, video inpainting\cite{li2023feature,gan2022hybrid,tudavekar2021spatio}, and image super-resolution\cite{zou2023multi,gao2023ctcnet,ariav2023fully}.
-In recent, some Transformer-based methods have been presented to handle IV-IF \cite{tang2023tccfusion,chang2023aft,chen2023thfuse,yu2023end}.
+Transformer was first proposed by Vaswani \textit{et al.} \cite{vaswani2017attention} to address natural language processing issues and achieved remarkable success.
+Subsequently, Dosovitskiy \textit{et al.} \cite{dosovitskiy2020image} designed visual Transformers to conduct an image classification task.
+Due to its self-attention mechanism that can capture long-range dependencies, the Transformer has been applied to many computer vision tasks, such as target detection \cite{xie2022focal,lin2022infrared}, video inpainting \cite{li2023feature,gan2022hybrid}, and image super-resolution \cite{zou2023multi,ariav2023fully}.
+Recently, some Transformer-based methods have been presented to handle VIF \cite{chen2023thfuse,yu2023end}.

-Vs et al. \cite{vs2022image} utilized a spatial branch and a Transformer branch fusion strategies to merge local and global information, respectively.
-Wang et al. \cite{wang2022swinfuse} proposed a residual Swin Transformer to extract the global features that further enhanced the representation ability of the previous Transformer in IV-IF tasks.
-In a similar manner, Ma et al. \cite{ma2022swinfusion} integrated cross-domain learning with Swin Transformer to fully use the inter- and intra-domain contexts for fusion.
-To overcome hand-crafted fusion rules existing in Transformer-based fusion models, Tang et al. \cite{tang2023datfuse} proposed an end-to-end Transformer architecture to fuse IV images.
+Vs \textit{et al.} \cite{vs2022image} utilized a spatial branch and a Transformer branch fusion strategies to merge local and global information, respectively.
+Wang \textit{et al.} \cite{wang2022swinfuse} proposed a residual Swin Transformer to extract the global features that further enhanced the representation ability of the previous Transformer in VIF tasks.
+In a similar manner, Ma \textit{et al.} \cite{ma2022swinfusion} integrated cross-domain learning with Swin Transformer to fully use the inter- and intra-domain contexts for fusion.
+To overcome hand-crafted fusion rules existing in Transformer-based fusion models, Tang \textit{et al.} \cite{tang2023datfuse} proposed an end-to-end Transformer architecture to fuse IV images.

 Upon reviewing the previous Transformer-based fusion methods, we discovered certain limitations and rethought the usage of the cross-attention mechanism.
-Most studies based on Transformer structure merely grasp the global information of an image, aiming to compensate for the drawbacks of convolutional operations only capturing local information.
-To the best of our knowledge, both self-attention and cross-attention do not consider the discrepancy information between multimodalities in the application of IV-IF.
+Most studies based on Transformer structures merely grasp the global information of an image, aiming to compensate for the drawbacks of convolutional operations only capturing local information.
+To the best of our knowledge, both self-attention and cross-attention do not consider the discrepancy information between multimodalities when applied to VIF.
 Additionally, to fully exploit common information and long-range dependencies of source images, we adopt an alternating extraction approach depending on the original cross-attention mechanism.

-\section{METHODOLOGY}
+\section{Methodology}